Last Updated 4:00pm, 17 November 2020

-Remote attendance is now allowed as long as certain conditions are satisfied.
-These include that the members in attendance are able to hear and be heard by the other members in attendance.
+Remote attendance is now allowed for Committee meetings as long as certain conditions are satisfied.
+These conditions include that the Members in attendance are able to hear and be heard by other Members in attendance.
 Also, being able to hear and be heard by any members of the public entitled to attend the meeting (in line with the public participation scheme).

 A visual solution is preferred, but audio is sufficient.

-This also relates to members of the public attending the meeting also being heard.
+This also relates to members of the public attending the meeting also being heard by others in attendance.

 Devon County Council meetings

-In view of this new guidance, a number of key meetings (Cabinet, scrutiny and a number of regulatory bodies) will be going ahead remotely using Microsoft Teams.
+In view of this new guidance, all Committee meetings (Cabinet, scrutiny and a number of regulatory bodies) will be going ahead remotely using Microsoft Teams.

-Members of the press and public are welcome to view any public committee meetings and the details of the live stream will be shown on the agenda page of the relevant meeting.
-Any queries can be directed to the clerk of that meeting or email email@example.com.
+Members of the press and public are welcome to view any public committee meetings and the details of the live stream / proceedings can be viewed live from the link displayed on the agenda page for the meeting.
+Those meetings that were previously webcast will still be recorded and be available to view on the Council meeting webcast pages.
+Any queries about the meeting can be directed to the clerk of that meeting (their details also being available on the agenda page) or email email@example.com.
 If a member of the public wishes to participate in the meeting in line with the public participation scheme, then they are asked to contact the clerk of that meeting or email firstname.lastname@example.org where they will be sent details of the meeting so they can join the meeting and be heard and seen when they speak.

-Looking forward to September and beyond, we anticipate that all committee meetings will go ahead, only not doing so if there is no key business to be determined.
+We anticipate that all future committee meetings will go ahead, only not doing so if there is no key business to be determined, as is normal practice.